tonytw1/squirrel-detector/README.md

 Google Vision seems to be the gold standard for object detection and has a nice python API.
 It also seems to know about squirrels.

-Here's a script to detect objects an image file and it's sample output.
+Here's a script to detect objects an image file and it's sample output:

 [google-vision.py](google-vision.py)

 ![Google Vision output](google_vision.png)

+Google Vision clearly knows about squirrels.

 ### Local alternatives?

-The free tier for Google Vision isn't suited for continuous use.
+The free tier for Google Vision is less suited to continuous use.
 Is there anything we can run locally?

 Pretrained TensorFlow object detection models are available and running one locally might be an interesting side quest.

 There are 2 interesting problems here.
-Can we find a model which can detect the objects we're interested in and can we easily run it and call it locally.
+Can we find a model which can detect the objects we're interested in and can we easily run it and call it locally?

 The model will need to be wrapped in some sort of API so we can call it from our message handling script.